DavidEValdes/web103_finalproject/README.md

 ### Personalized Date Suggestions

-The home feed displays date ideas tailored to the user’s preferences.
+✅  The home feed displays date ideas tailored to the user’s preferences.
 Each suggestion is personalized based on factors like location, hobbies, and interests.

 [gif goes here]

 ### Interactive Post Pages

-Users can click on each date idea to view more details.
+✅  Users can click on each date idea to view more details.
 The post pages allow users to like, comment, or bookmark date ideas for future reference.

 [gif goes here]

 ### Dynamic Home Feed

-The app provides a constantly updating home feed that displays new and trending date ideas based on user engagement and location.
+✅  The app provides a constantly updating home feed that displays new and trending date ideas based on user engagement and location.

 [gif goes here]

-### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]

 ## Installation Instructions